dalang911/Web-Sport-Data-Overlay/README.md

 # Web Sport Data Overlay

-Supports FIT, GPX, TCX files for creating dashboard videos with filterable background colors.
+Supports three file formats: FIT, GPX, and TCX.
+It can be used to create dashboard videos with background color filtering, and the generated videos have a frame rate of 1 frame per second.
-The frame rate of the data depends on the interval between timing points.
-The current version is an initial release.

-Fully built with JavaScript.
+The project is fully built with JavaScript.
+This project relies on the professional rendering capabilities of the [leafer-ui](https://github.com/leaferjs/leafer-ui) graphics framework and the excellent performance of [Mediabunny](https://github.com/Vanilagy/mediabunny).
+Thanks to the ongoing contributions of the Mediabunny project, it now supports exporting WebM format videos with transparent channels.
+WebM videos with transparent channels can be edited with [Shotcut](https://github.com/mltframework/shotcut).

 https://www.bilibili.com/video/BV1m9fEYRE6u/